EcoLoRA: Communication-Efficient Federated Fine-Tuning of Large Language Models: Method

 \subsection{Lossless Encoding}

 To communicate the set of sparse LoRA tensors between the server and the client, we only need to transmit the positions of the nonzero elements in the flattened tensors, along with a one-bit sign and 16-bit values (assuming FP16) for each nonzero update.
 However, the positions can still be expensive to communicate because they are typically stored with a fixed number of 16 bits.
 From an information-theoretic perspective, we can further compress these positions using lossless encoding \cite{sattler2019robust}.
 Specifically, rather than sending the absolute positions of the nonzero elements, we send the distances between consecutive nonzero positions.
 Given our adaptive sparsification rate $k$, each element is nonzero with probability $k$, thus the distance between two consecutive nonzero elements follows a geometric distribution with parameter $k$, where the probability of a distance of length $n$ is $(1-k)^{n-1}k$.
-For such geometrically distributed nonnegative integers, Golomb coding provides an optimal encoding scheme by representing each number as a combination of quotient and remainder \cite{golomb1966run}.
+For random variables following a geometric distribution, Golomb coding provides an optimal entropy coding scheme \cite{golomb1966run}.
+This method represents nonnegative integers using a combination of quotient and remainder, yielding highly compact representations when values follow a geometric distribution.
 For example, when $k=0.1$, using Golomb coding can reduce the average number of bits required to encode each nonzero position to $b^* = 4.8$, which leads to approximately a 3.3$\times$ compression factor per position.